-In our opinion the non-statutory financial statements of Morgan Stanley Investment Management Group (the "Group") for the year ended 31 December 2019 have been properly prepared in accordance with the accounting policies stated in note 1 and 2.
+In our opinion the consolidated non-statutory financial information of Morgan Stanley Investment Management Group (the 'company') for the year ended 31 December 2020 have been properly prepared in accordance with the accounting policies stated in note 1 and 2.

-We have audited the non-statutory financial statements which comprise:
+We have audited the consolidated non-statutory financial information which comprise:

 - the consolidated income statement;

 - the consolidated statement of comprehensive income;

-- the consolidated statement of financial position;
+- the consolidated statement of financial position

-- the statement of changes in equity; and
+- the statement of changes in equity;

 - the related notes 1 to 2.